Do TV Antenna Boosters Work? (And When They Don’t)

 Better antenna placement often improves reception more than adding a booster.

-Adjusting antenna placement can make a noticeable difference, especially when the antenna is in a window and aimed correctly.
+Adjusting antenna placement can also make a noticeable difference, especially when the antenna is in a window and aimed correctly.

 Frequently Asked Questions